DEPARTMENT OF TRANSPORTATION

 DIVISION OF ADMINISTRATION & PERFORMANCE MANAGEMENT

-The Division oversees four offices: Administrative Services; Diversity, Equity, and Inclusion; Human Resources; and Organizational Development.
+The Division oversees five offices: Administrative Services; Diversity, Equity, and Inclusion; Human Resources; Organizational Development; and Safety and Risk Management.

 DIVISION OF BUSINESS DEVELOPMENT & MANAGEMENT